WALK-IN FLU SHOTS

 It is important to note that not everyone may be healthy enough to receive the Flu vaccine.
 For example, those who should not receive the flu shot may include:

-- Children younger than 6 months.
+- Children that are younger than 6 months.

 - Individuals with severe allergies to the flu vaccine or any ingredients in the flu vaccine such as gelatin, antibiotics, eggs, or other ingredients, should only get the vaccine that is free of these ingredients.